klts-io/website/content/en/docs/pre-install.md

 ## Enable iptables discover the bridged traffic
 Make sure that the `br_netfilter` module is loaded.
 This can be done by running `lsmod | grep br_netfilter`.
 To load it explicitly, you can run the command `sudo modprobe br_netfilter`.

-To enable the iptables on your Linux node to correctly discover the bridged traffic, you should ensure `net.bridge.bridge-nf-call-iptables` is set to 1 in your `sysctl` config file, e.g.
+To enable the iptables on your Linux node to correctly discover the bridged traffic, you should ensure `net.bridge.bridge-nf-call-iptables` is set to 1 in your `sysctl` config file, for example:

 ```bash
 cat <<EOF | sudo tee /etc/modules-load.d/k8s.conf